VIP-LES/Verne/README.md

 curl -sSL https://get.docker.com | sh
 ```

+After installing docker, you also need to make sure that you have a copy of the built gtviples/verne-dependencies image.
+[Click here](https://github.com/VIP-LES/Verne-Dependencies) for details on building that image.

 ### Building the Image

 The Docker image is not available at the moment on the Docker hub, as a result, you need to compile it using the following command: